huaminghuangtw/Second-Brain/Apple Notes/人際關係溝通 Pro Tips.md

 	- Relationship satisfaction at age 50 was the single greatest predictor of physical health at age 80.
 	- Ambivalent relationships—those that are sometimes supportive and sometimes demeaning—are the most toxic.
 - "The longer I live, the more deeply I learn that love — whether we call it friendship or family or romance — is the work of mirroring and magnifying each other's light." — James Baldwin
-- 位置不同，少言為貴；認知不同，不爭不辯；三觀不合，浪費口舌！
+- 位置不同，少言為貴；認知不同，不爭不辯；三觀不合，浪費口舌!
 - Every relationship in your life can be placed within a 2x2 matrix based upon:
 	1. How healthy it is
 	1. How enjoyable it is
 - The "Helped, Heard, or Hugged" Framework
 - The "Go-First" Principle
 	- I think a lot of people, myself included, can sometimes get stuck.
-Like ‘They haven’t called me, so I’m not going to call them.’
+Like ‘They haven't called me, so I'm not going to call them.'
 If you want to talk to your friend just call them.
-You don’t have to play chicken about who’s going to take the first step.
+You don't have to play chicken about who's going to take the first step.
 	- Be the lead organiser of social events for your friends.
 They all want to hang out, they just suck at organising things.
 	- Organize regular activities like Sunday dinners or [Saturday brunch](x-apple-data-detectors://embedded-result/1075) clubs to bring friends together consistently.
 - Good "inner circle" friendships must be treasured